List 2/4 of sports events affected by coronavirus pandemic | Taiwan News

 Women’s US PGA Championship in Newtown Square, Pennsylvania from June 25-28 postponed to Oct.
 8-11.

-Marathon Classic in Sylvania, Ohio from July 9-12 postponed to July 23-26.
+Marathon Classic in Sylvania, Ohio from July 9-12 postponed to July 23-26, no spectators.

 Great Lakes Bay Invitational in Midland, Michigan from July 15-18 canceled.